RoboCup-SPL/GameController/README.txt

 ########## 1. Building from Source ##########

 To build it from the source code you may use Apache Ant.
-There are three ant targets:
+There are some ant targets:

 - clean
 	cleans up the project folder